 Overview

-Online-Therapy is a subscription-based online therapy platform that offers individual and couples counseling, as well as an anger management program that is often court-approved nationwide.
-They exclusively use CBT for anger to help clients explore negative or aggressive thoughts and behaviors, identify triggers, and learn coping strategies that can help them manage anger.
+Online-Therapy.com is a subscription-based platform offering individual and couples counseling, alongside a CBT-based program available nationwide.
+The platform exclusively utilizes CBT to help clients address negative or aggressive thoughts, identify triggers, and develop effective coping strategies for managing anger.

 To learn more, check out our in-depth review of Online-Therapy.com.